drehero/geneval/presentation_notes.md

 ## Why is this important?
 -> Reproducability Crisis
-Scientific research is based upon peer review:
+Credibility of Scientific research is based upon peer review and use to scientific community.
+Found in Nature Survey (2016, Baker)
 However, in many fields, data is not openly available or exact methodolgy is unclear.
 When replicating their own work, most teams are succesful and generally arrive at the same conclusions
 When working with other teams research, this picture is different.
 Many attempts already fail at reproducing the experiment or code, and then those results differ in a majority of cases.

--> In some cases, authors act in bad faith and use methods like p hawking (collect data until hypothesis is true) or changing their hypothesis to be sucessful, to generate interesting results as this improves their chances to get published in a journal (MONYA BAKER NATURE article) Psychology recognised this issue and there is a push to pre-register studies, in which all parameters eg. number of data points, methods and hypothesis are fixed apriori.
+-> In some cases, authors act in bad faith and use methods like p hacking (collect data until hypothesis is true) or changing their hypothesis to be sucessful, to generate interesting results as this improves their chances to get published in a journal (MONYA BAKER NATURE article) A possible solution: Psychology recognised this issue and there is a push to pre-register studies, in which all parameters eg. number of data points, methods and hypothesis are fixed apriori.
 What does this have to do with NLP?
-Intuitively, one would think that software is easier to work with than behavioural experiments.
-Assuming most of you tried to reimplement something, are you agreeing with this statement?
+Intuitively, one would think that software is easier to work with than behavioural or chemical experiments.
+Isn't is just downloading code and pressing "RUN"?
+Assuming most of you tried to reimplement something you found published, are you agreeing with this statement?
-What you experienced is sadly a wide spread problem.
-Often finding the original code let alone the data is of issue.
-Additionally, even if there is a repository, many are not well maintained, and it is unclear which version was used.
+What you experienced is sadly a wide spread problem in NLP: Mieskes et al ACM community survey (2019), thesy found that:
+- In just about 50% of cases teams other than the original team reached the same conclusion or figures.
+But in many cases, they were able to get the system running but failed to obtain the similiar results.
+In the remaining cases, they did not manage to implement the system.
+- Why is that?
-In Mieskes et al ACM community survey (2019), they found that in 60% of cases, code could be obtained on github or the authors webpage, over 14% reported not being able to find any public code. **11%** reported being unable to find data used in a paper.
-For parameters, **40%** are found just reported in the paper while around **14%** of respondants were unable to find parameters.
-In many other cases, code, data or parameters were obtained via personal communication via the original author - however, personal correspondence only yielded helpful answers in **30%** of contact attempts - others were ignored, not helpful or the responsible author left the lab.
+- they found that in 60% of cases, code could be obtained on github or the authors webpage, over 14% reported not being able to find any public code.
+- **11%** reported being unable to find data used in a paper.
+- For parameters, **40%** are found just reported in the paper while around **14%** of respondants were unable to find parameters.
+- In many of the remaining cases, code, data or parameters were obtained via personal communication via the original author - however, personal correspondence only yielded helpful answers in **30%** of contact attempts - others were ignored, not helpful or the responsible author left the lab.

+Computers are difficult:
+- Python and Package Versions management via Anaconda or pyEnv is often the first issue but can resolved many times, although often resulting in a different use of versions
+- Many packages like PyTorch use a source of randomness to speed up many operations.
+This can lead to a difference that is significance, but setting all seeds is often not enough to avoid this.
+However, at least for pytorch, there are deterministic versions of some operations leading to more stable results at the cost of performance
+-  Implementations of algorithms can change the outcome of a model or an evaluation, we will see an example of this on the next slide
+-  Even the same operations on different hardware can change outcome (NVIDIA)

-An issue not yet discussed is the package environment and exact procedure used.
-Belz (2019) discusses, that for multiple reproduction of a NLP implementation, in which four different authors tried to mimic the original conditions as close as possible, scores of **68-72%** were reached - and a difference in 4 percent is considered a massive improvement for an ML system.
+ Belz (2019) discusses, that for multiple reproduction of Vajjala and Rama's Essay Grading System, in which four different authors tried to mimic the original conditions as close as possible, scores of **68-72%** were reached - and a difference in 4 percent is considered a massive improvement for an ML system.
 Here, the environment and score implementation, while the same algorithm, were not identical.